OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 Sigstore https://www.sigstore.dev/ is an example of such capability.

 #### 3.11.2 Rationale
-While the verification of SBOMs is an important topic, OpenChain Telco defers this work to other initiatives for the moment and intends to revisit this topic in future iterations of this working document.
+While the verification of SBOMs is an important topic, OpenChain Telco defers this work to other initiatives for the moment and intends to revisit this topic in future iterations of this document.

 ### 3.12 SBOM Merger
 SBOMs following this specification can be built from several SBOM files with a well-defined relationship to each other using the relationship definition features in SPDX.